james-lemon/Mr-Genetics/README.md

 (By default, roles are displayed on the role list in the order you added them in)

+## !setcategorydescription "Category" Description
+Sets a category's description.
+Note that the category's name is in quotes, and the description isn't.

+This field is optional, and placeholder text is used if this isn't set (or is set to a blank value)

 ### Other notes
  - This bot doesn't ship with a bot access token (obviously), place yours in `secret-token.txt` in the same folder as `bot.py`!